Raadwal/custom-join/README.md

 - ```Bash
   column_name
   ```
-    This argument specified which column will be used for joining two files together
+    This argument specifies which column will be used for joining two files together

 ### Nonmandatory argumet:
  ```Bash
 join_type
 ```
-Which type of join will be used.
-If none is specified the inner join will be used.
-It's the simples and most common form of join is inner join, also SQL uses inner join as default join type.
+If none is specified, the inner join will be used.
+It's the simplest and most common form of join, also SQL uses inner join as the default join type.

 How to specified join type?
 ```Bash